A Guide To PFAS Treatment In Drinking Water

 PFAS Treatment System Design

-Designing a treatment system is a multi-stage process that balances innovative science with pragmatic considerations.
 Whether water providers are looking for temporary or permanent solutions, the following factors should be weighed:

-• PFAS Removal Capabilities: Naturally, the most critical aspect of any treatment technology is how effectively it removes the specific PFAS compounds in the water source.
+• PFAS removal capabilities: Naturally, the most critical aspect of any treatment technology is how effectively it removes the specific PFAS compounds in the water source.
 Technologies such as those described above have proven capabilities.

-• Water Quality: The existing water quality, including other contaminants, organic matter, and water chemistry parameters, can impact the performance and effectiveness of PFAS removal technologies.
+• Water quality: The existing water quality, including other contaminants, organic matter, and water chemistry parameters, can impact the performance and effectiveness of PFAS removal technologies.
 These issues need to be carefully evaluated during the design process.

-• Process Integration: The treatment system must integrate well with the utility's existing facilities, operations, and infrastructure.
+• Process integration: The treatment system must integrate well with the utility's existing facilities, operations, and infrastructure.
 This includes evaluating available space, power requirements, waste disposal, and compatibility with other treatment processes.

 • Cost: Designers must also consider the capital and operating costs of the PFAS treatment system, including expenses for equipment, construction, energy, consumables, and waste disposal.